 Cons: Disadvantages of Apple Lossless Audio Codec

-ALAC is a good codec but it has disadvantages.
+ALAC is a great codec but it is not without disadvantages.
 Furthermore, when compared with other lossless audio codecs and even lossy codecs, it is not as popular.
 WAV remains more popular because it was introduced earlier and due to the popularity of Windows.

 This codec might be beneficial to those whose workflow depends on the Apple ecosystem.
 Others who are into music production and software development must weigh the pros and cons of this codec before deciding to use it in their respective projects.